 “This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

-While many animal lovers are outraged after an episode of Cesar Millan’s NatGeo television show, Cesar 911, wherein a dog, with a known history of attacking and killing pigs, was allowed off-leash in close proximity to several of them, ultimately resulting in a bloody scene and injured pigs (see the full story and video here), an equal number of people are stepping up in support of Cesar Millan and his training methods.
+While many animal lovers are outraged after an episode of Cesar Millan’s NatGeo television show, Cesar 911, wherein a dog, with a known history of attacking and killing pigs, was allowed off-leash in close proximity to several of them, ultimately resulting in a bloody scene and injured pigs, an equal number of people are stepping up in support of Cesar Millan and his training methods.

 Many have said Milan made an honest mistake, that putting an animal in danger is out of character for the self-proclaimed “Dog Whisperer,” and that he’s being unfairly judged for this “one-time incident.”